Take a Virtual Family Vacation

 - Retreat Farm has created printable activity sheets and compiled additional nature exploration activities.

-- The North Branch Nature Center offers lots of digital options to connect with nature in your own backyard including a Forest Preschool Online program and an array of activities suitable for 1st-8th graders.
+- The North Branch Nature Center offers lots of digital options to connect with nature in your own backyard including a Forest Preschool Online program.

 - Vermont’s Rock of Ages is the largest deep-hole dimension granite quarry in the world.
 Watch this video to learn about how granite was formed, how it’s extracted and how it’s turned into sculptures and other works of art.

 - Fairbanks Museum is holding daily online classes in a variety of topics – think “Where to Search for Insects” for kids up to third grade and “Lifespan of a Star” for students in grades 6 through 8.